Burial: Live burial

-Burial at cross-roads
+Burial at crossroads

-Historically, burial at cross-roads was the method of disposing of executed criminals and suicides.
-In Great Britain this tradition was altered by the Burial of Suicide Act 1823, which abolished the legal requirements of burying suicides and other people at crossroads.
-Cross-roads form a crude cross shape and this may have given rise to the belief that these spots were selected as the next best burying-places to consecrated ground.
-Another possible explanation is that the ancient Teutonic (Germanic) ethnic groups often built their altars at the cross-roads, and since human sacrifices, especially of criminals, formed part of the ritual, these spots came to be regarded as execution grounds.
-Hence after the introduction of Christianity, criminals and suicides were buried at the cross-roads during the night, to assimilate as far as possible their funeral to that of the pagans.
-An example of a cross-road execution-ground was the famous Tyburn in London, which stood on the spot where the Roman road to Edgware and beyond met the Roman road heading west out of London.
+Historically, crossroad graves were used to dispose of the bodies of executed criminals and suicides.
+They were located at a crossroads, often on a parish border.
+In Great Britain, until the Burial of Suicides Act 1823, suicides were generally not allowed a burial in consecrated ground, and the burial far outside the community, sometimes with a stake through their heart, was seen as a way to keep their spirits from haunting the area.
+Crossroads form a crude cross shape and this may have given rise to the belief that these spots were selected as burying-places which were next best to consecrated ground.
+The shape was seen as a powerful symbol against all kinds of unwelcome powers.
+Another possible explanation is that the ancient Teutonic (Germanic) ethnic groups often built their altars at a crossroads, and since human sacrifices, especially of criminals, formed part of ritual, these spots came to be regarded as execution grounds.
+Hence after the introduction of Christianity, criminals and suicides were buried at the crossroads during the night, to assimilate as far as possible their funeral with that of the pagans.
+An example of a crossroad execution-ground was the famous Tyburn in London, which stood on the spot where the Roman road to Edgware and beyond met the Roman road heading west out of London.

 Superstition also played a part in the selection of crossroads in the burial of suicides.
 Folk belief often held such individuals could rise as some form of undead (such as a vampire) and burying them at crossroads would inhibit their ability to find and wreak havoc on their living relations and former associates.

+Some crossroad graves have had their names linked to older graves in the landscape, such as bronze age and older tumuli.